 California considers the highway to be any publicly maintained area where the public can travel in motor vehicles.
 This includes streets of varying sizes and private property.
 Parking facilities off the street include any area for parking that is open to public use.

-Drivers demonstrate wanton disregard when they know that their actions come with a risk of harm that is substantial and not justifiable and they ignore that risk.
+Drivers demonstrate wanton disregard when they know that their actions come with a substantial and unjustifiable risk of harm, and they ignore that risk.
+A Los Angeles traffic violation lawyer can help if you are facing an infraction for reckless driving.

 Behaviors Leading to a Reckless Driving Charge